alexmolas/alexmolas.github.io/_posts/2020-12-31-dynamic-programming-1.md

 ### Brute Force vs Memoized Algorithms

-In Fig. 3 we show in log-scale the time that the naive algorithm has took to solve a problem versus the time that took to the memoized algorithm to solve the same problems.
+In Fig. 3 we show in log-scale the time that the naive algorithm has taken to solve a problem versus the time that took to the memoized algorithm to solve the same problems.
 To generate each point we have solved several problems of the same size and computed the mean (dot) and the standard deviation (shaded area).

 <div style="text-align:center">
     <img src="/docs/dynamic-programming-1/NaiveVSMemoized.png" width=400 class="center">